jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

 This blog is set up as a user page.
 Files for a user page must reside in the `master` branch of the site's repository.
 Naming of the repository must follow the convention with the GitHub account name: `<username>.github.io`

-After adding the necessary files to the repository for the static site you will be able to view your static site at the following domain: `http(s):<username/orgname>.github.io`
+After adding the necessary files to the repository for the static site you will be able to view your static site at the following domain: `http(s)://<username>.github.io`

-User Pages sites can be built by any user account with a verified email address.
-They can also use deploy keys to automate the process.
+*User Pages sites can be built by any user account with a verified email address.
+They can also use deploy keys to automate the process.*

-Organization Pages sites can be built by any member with push access to the repository and a verified email address

 # Step 2: Install Ruby #